Bonifacio2/pacto-tutorial/README.md

 Now you are able to excute contract tests on your owner API service.
 Use your url to generate your contracts and after validate it.

+Now you are able to excute contract tests on your owner API service.
+Use your url to generate your contracts and after validate it.